Socialist Party of America: Quest for a mass Farmer–Labor Party

 The decisive moment finally came on July 4, 1924, a date that was not selected accidentally.
 The 1st National Convention of the CPPA was assembled in Cleveland at the city auditorium, which was packed with close to 600 delegates representing international unions, state federations of labor, branches of cooperative societies, state branches and national officers of the Socialist, Farmer-Labor and Progressive Parties as well as the Committee of 48, state and national affiliates of the Women's Committee on Political Action and sundry individuals.
 Very few farmers were in attendance.

 It was around this time that the Socialists began actively participating in discussions about democratic principles as much as Marxist ones.
 By 1924, they supported the Progressive Party ticket, which pushed for the reform of the Democratic Party.
 Ten years after that, the American Socialists adopted a "clearly undemocratic, quasi-Leninist platform" that lobbied for the removal of the current "bogus democracy of capitalist parliamentarianism".
 Wanting the government to be replaced by a "genuine worker's democracy", the American Socialist Party stated that "whether or not it is a majority, will not shrink from the responsibility of organizing and maintaining a government under the workers' rule".
 This was seen as an attempt to propose a political reform that would ultimately result in a better social and economic reform consistent with their beliefs.
-Karl Marx had called the concept of voting for socialism "democratic nonsense, political windbaggery".

 The National Committee had previously requested that Wisconsin Senator Robert M. La Follette run for president.
 The Cleveland Convention was addressed by La Follette's son, Robert M. La Follette Jr., who read a message from his father accepting the call and declaring that the time had come "for a militant political movement independent of the two old party organizations".
 But La Follette declined to lead a third party, seeking to protect those progressives elected nominally as Republicans and Democrats.
 He said that the primary issue of the 1924 campaign was breaking the "combined power of the private monopoly system over the political and economic life of the American people".
 After the November election a new party might well be established, La Follette said, that might unite all progressives.

 The Socialist Party enthusiastically supported La Follette's independent candidacy, declining to run its own candidate in 1924.
 Although La Follette garnered five million votes, his campaign failed to seriously challenge the old parties' hegemony and was regarded by the unions as a disappointing failure.